Vázquez’s HR in 10th caps Red Sox rally past Blue Jays 7-5

+BOSTON (AP) — Trailing by four runs in the seventh, the Red Sox needed a little extra time to complete their latest dramatic comeback.

-BOSTON (AP) — Christian Vázquez hit a two-run homer in the 10th inning to cap Boston’s comeback from four runs down as the Red Sox beat the Toronto Blue Jays 7-5 on Friday night.
+Boston scored three runs in the seventh and another in the eighth to tie the score, then Christian Vázquez won it with a two-run homer in the 10th inning as the Red Sox beat the Toronto Blue Jays 7-5 on Friday night.

+“Little by little, things started turning,” shortstop Xander Bogaerts said.
+“We started getting a feeling of ‘this actually is our game.'”

+It was indeed the Red Sox’s night, although it didn’t appear so earlier as Toronto rookie Trent Thornton kept Boston in check while Boston ace Chris Sale struggled to make it through five innings.

-Boston trailed 5-1 before scoring three runs in the seventh on Andrew Benintendi’s RBI single and J.D.
-Martinez’s two-run single, and tying it in the eighth on pinch-hitter Rafael Devers’ run-scoring single.
+Boston trailed 5-1 before Andrew Benintendi’s RBI single and J.D.
+Martinez’s two-run single in the seventh, and pinch-hitter Rafael Devers’ run-scoring single in the eighth tied it.

 Jordan Romano (0-1) got two quick outs in the 10th before hitting Marco Hernández with a pitch.
 Vázquez then drove a 3-2 pitch out to right for his ninth homer of the season to give the Red Sox their eighth win in nine games.